craigatgoogle/continuous-deployment-on-kubernetes/README.md

 1. Return to the first terminal

-### Create a repository for the sample app source
+### Create a fork for the sample-app source
-Here you'll create your own copy of the `gceme` sample app in [Cloud Source Repository](https://cloud.google.com/source-repositories/docs/).
+Here you'll create fork of the `gceme` sample app in https://github.com

-1. Change directories to `sample-app` of the repo you cloned previously, then initialize the git repository.

-   **Be sure to replace _REPLACE_WITH_YOUR_PROJECT_ID_ with the name of your Google Cloud Platform project**

-    ```shell
-    $ cd sample-app
-    $ git init
-    $ git config credential.helper gcloud.sh
-    $ gcloud source repos create gceme
-    $ git remote add origin https://source.developers.google.com/p/REPLACE_WITH_YOUR_PROJECT_ID/r/gceme
-    ```

 1. Ensure git is able to identify you: